AmbastaSuprit28/An-Implementation-of-Fourier-Galerkin-Methods-for-Subwavelength-Resonances-in-2D/README.md

 # An-Implementation-of-Fourier-Galerkin-Methods-for-Subwavelength-Resonances-in-2D
 It's a small project demonstrating the principles in the attached research paper , In what would be simpler terms it's a use of relatively less computationally expensive BEMs over FEMs to calculate the subwavelength resonant frequencies of an 2D acoustic metamaterial.
+The code uses boundary integral methods and a Fourier–Galerkin reduction developed in the paper to compute subwavelength resonant frequencies of two-dimensional acoustic metamaterials.
+By working on the resonator boundaries rather than discretizing the entire domain, the approach can be significantly more computationally efficient than traditional finite element methods (FEM) for this class of problems.